danog/MadelineProtoDocs/docs/API_docs/methods/index.md

 * <a href="help.getUserInfo.html" name="help.getUserInfo">Internal use: help.getUserInfo</a>

-* <a href="account.initTakeoutSession.html" name="account.initTakeoutSession">Intialize account takeout session: account.initTakeoutSession</a>
+* <a href="phone.inviteToGroupCall.html" name="phone.inviteToGroupCall">Invite a set of users to a group call: phone.inviteToGroupCall</a>

 * <a href="channels.inviteToChannel.html" name="channels.inviteToChannel">Invite users to a channel/supergroup: channels.inviteToChannel</a>